Singapore Air asks pilots to volunteer for no-pay leave

+* Says no-pay leave duration may be one week to two years

+* Says has no plans to make scheme compulsory at this point

-SINGAPORE (Reuters) - Singapore Airlines Ltd, the world’s second-largest carrier by market value, said on Friday it has asked its pilots to volunteer for a no-pay leave of up to two years as the industry was hit by weak demand and soaring jet fuel prices.
+SINGAPORE, March 9 (Reuters) - Singapore Airlines Ltd , the world’s second-largest carrier by market value, said on Friday it has asked its pilots to volunteer for a no-pay leave of up to two years as the industry was hit by weak demand and soaring jet fuel prices.

 The move comes on the heels of a 53 percent plunge in third-quarter net profits for the Singapore flag-carrier, which recently also announced a 20 percent capacity cut for its cargo operation and higher fuel surcharges.